tbergeron/love-ludumdare-starter/README.md

 love-ludumdare-starter
 ======================

-Löve 2D game development starter kit.
+Löve 2D Game Development Starter Bundle.

 ##### Want to throw a quick *ludum dare* game?
 Take this with you!